KamchatkaLtd/okasaki/README.md

 Okasaki/Scala
 =============

-The code here is an implementation of data structures and solutions to exercises from the great book ["Purely Functional Data Structures" by Chris Okasaki](http://www.amazon.com/Purely-Functional-Structures-Chris-Okasaki/dp/0521663504).
+The code here is a Scala implementation of data structures and solutions to exercises from the great book ["Purely Functional Data Structures" by Chris Okasaki](http://www.amazon.com/Purely-Functional-Structures-Chris-Okasaki/dp/0521663504).

 Progress